 If you have questions of what is and is not a "change in family status", please contact your local health benefits coordinator.

-Effecitve January 2014, open enrollment is held in the late spring, with changes effective July.
+Effecitve January 2014, open enrollment is held in the fall, with changes effective January 1st.

-How do I change my primary provider?The easiest thing to do is contact the plans directly.
+The easiest thing to do is contact the plans directly.

 Generally, the dependents you can cover include your spouse and children, along with your legal minor dependents.
 If you are enrolling in health benefits, you must sign an affidavit for your children, stepchildren, and grandchildren/legal wards.

 My child is no longer eligible to remain on my health insurance.
 Now what?You must remove your child as soon as they are ineligible.
 If you wish to continue their coverage, please contact your local health benefits coordinator and request a COBRA form.
 COBRA is not subsidized by the State.

 Yes, you must report all work-related injuries to your supervisor immediately.
 Your supervisor has the responsibility of investigating and reporting the details of your accident so that you can receive all the benefits to which you are entitled, and to reduce the possibility of someone else getting hurt.

-Who's eligible for these benefits?All employees (regular, temporary and contractual) are eligible for workers' compensation benefits.
+All employees (regular, temporary and contractual) are eligible for workers' compensation benefits.
 Only regular employees are eligible for Accident Leave.
 Jurors are also eligible for certain benefits.

-What benefits can I be entitled to?If your injury is deemed compensible by the Injured Workers' Insurance Fund, your medical bills will be paid and you may be eligible for Accident Leave instead of having to use your own leave.
+If your injury is deemed compensible by the Injured Workers' Insurance Fund, your medical bills will be paid and you may be eligible for Accident Leave instead of having to use your own leave.

 Once we are notified by IWIF, we will in turn notify your Administrative Official whether or not your injury is deemed compensable.

-How much Accident Leave can I get?Accident Leave may be available to employees for documented work-related accident absences, for a period of six calendar months after the initial incident.
+Accident Leave may be available to employees for documented work-related accident absences, for a period of six calendar months after the initial incident.
 In order to receive Accident Leave, the injury must be deemed compensable by the Injured Workers' Insurance Fund or the Workers' Compensation Commission.

-Is Accident Leave guaranteed?No. In some instances Injured Workers Insurance Fund will approve payment of medical bills, but not Accident Leave.
+No. In some instances Injured Workers Insurance Fund will approve payment of medical bills, but not Accident Leave.